-If your AP scores will not be available by your Discover Loyola Orientation, we strongly recommend you take the Math Placement Assessment by your placement assessment deadline; otherwise, you will not be able to register for the math class of choice during orientation.
+If your AP scores will not be available by your New Student Orientation, we strongly recommend you take the Math Placement Assessment by your placement assessment deadline; otherwise, you will not be able to register for math courses or other courses requiring math placement during orientation.

 - Is there a fee required to take the test?

 There is no fee to take this test the first time.
-If a student wishes to repeat the test a second time, a fee of $10 will be charged.
-Students will not be permitted to take the test a 3rd time unless they have extraordinary circumstances.
+If you wish to repeat the test a second time, a fee of $10 will be charged.
+You will not be permitted to take the test a 3rd time unless they have extraordinary circumstances.

 - Is my placement in Math, Chemistry, Physics, or Computer Science dependent upon my Math Placement Assessment scores?